discoimp/orbslam3_docker/README.md

 This page only runs the CPU version of the original (https://github.com/jahaniam/orbslam3_docker.git) github.

-To check if you are running the nvidia driver, simply run `nvidia-smi` and see if get anything.

 Based on which graphic driver you are running, you should choose the proper docker.